-2.3.2.2 For a Buyer of an obligation:
+2.3.2.2 For a Buyer of an obligation

-Secondary Market Capacity $\leq$ Secondary Market Remaining Eligible Volume
+Secondary Market Capacity ≤ Secondary Market Remaining Eligible Volume

 The Eligible Volume that a Buyer can take is expressed by the Secondary Market Remaining Eligible Volume (SMREV).
-This value is computed differently if the CMU is Energy Constrained or not and if the Transaction is ex-post or ex-ante.
+This value is computed differently if the CMU is Energy Constrained or not and if the Transaction is ex-ante or ex-post.